We set goals for our careers, our homes, our health, and our finances. Why wouldn’t we then set spiritual goals?

 When I need to grow in confidence, I focus on surrender and study.
 When I need to grow in positivity and hope, I focus on prayer and worship.

-Where are you struggling?
-Set your goals in these areas and look for ways God is growing you spiritually.
+So where are you struggling?
+Set your goals in these areas so that you can look for ways God is growing you spiritually.
 Don’t see your trials as a roadblock, but as an opportunity.

 Ready to get started?
 Me too!